MarcoKulueke/globagrim_project/README.md

 # Global Atmospheric Grid Point Model (GLOBAGRIM)

-This model is based on the GlobAGiM of the CLISAP (more information can be found via: https://www.clisap.de/research/b:-climate-manifestations-and-impacts/crg-dynamical-systems/models/globagim/)
+This model is based on the GLOBAGIM of the CLISAP (more information can be found via: https://www.clisap.de/research/b:-climate-manifestations-and-impacts/crg-dynamical-systems/models/globagim/)

 ## Installation
 ```